 We saw stable growth in Germany in 2023.
-In Europe, strong results were recorded in local currencies in the The EBITDA margin in the reporting year remained United Kingdom, Poland, Benelux and Southeastern virtually unchanged at 11.6 percent (previous year Europe.
-We also achieved good growth rates in Spain 11.7 percent).
-DSO remained at a low level (62 days), and Portugal.
-With the aid of positive currency efthough inventory coverage decreased by 1.2 weeks to fects, we saw stable growth in North America and 17.6 weeks.
-This is above our strategic goal of 16 were able to offset the decline in CAPS business.
-The weeks, with raw material inventories being higher to Asia-Pacific region showed positive growth overall at guarantee supply to the health care industry and constant exchange rates, although sales in the largest hedge against potential supply chain disruptions.
-Profmarket, China, declined due to distributor inventory it is satisfactory given overall political trends. reductions, volume-based procurement and political restrictions.
-Our highest growth rates came from In-Overall, the B. Braun Group's good market position in dia and Southeast Asia.
-Our business in Latin America 2023 allowed for steady sales growth and the Group saw significant growth in 2023, with all countries finds itself in good and stable economic health deachieving double-digit growth at constant exchange spite the persistently demanding global environment. rates.
-However, sales in Argentina in the reporting cur-We currently do not identify any significant deteriorency decreased due to persistent hyperinflation and ration in B. Braun's economic stability. the national currency's corresponding decline against the euro.
-We also saw double-digit currency-adjusted Earnings growth in the Africa and the Middle East region.
-B. Braun Group's sales growth
+In Europe, strong results were recorded in local currencies in the United Kingdom, Poland, Benelux and Southeastern Europe.
+We also achieved good growth rates in Spain and Portugal.
+With the aid of positive currency effects, we saw stable growth in North America and were able to offset the decline in CAPS business.
+The Asia-Pacific region showed positive growth overall at constant exchange rates, although sales in the largest market, China, declined due to distributor inventory reductions, volume-based procurement and political restrictions.
+Our highest growth rates came from India and Southeast Asia.
+Our business in Latin America saw significant growth in 2023, with all countries achieving double-digit growth at constant exchange rates.
+However, sales in Argentina in the reporting currency decreased due to persistent hyperinflation and the national currency's corresponding decline against the euro.
+We also saw double-digit currency-adjusted growth in the Africa and the Middle East region.